SharpConnect/FluentQuery.MySql/README.md

 # FluentQuery.MySql
-C# lover's MySQL FluentQuery
+This is a simple MySql Query String Builder.

 license: MIT

 (( under construction ... ))
 ---
-This is a simple MySql Query String Builder.

 You can build query string with  'using static'